PREVENTION OF POLLUTION

 Latest Emissions Reduction Technologies

-• The Company has developed and published a guideline that helps suppliers to correctly input IMDS data.
+• The Company has developed and published a guideline that helps suppliers to correctly utilize the international material data system to communicate information.

 Reduction of VOCs in Vehicle Cabins

-Reduction of VOC emissions from vehicle body paint in body-painting lines to 13.3 g/㎡
+・Reduction of VOC emissions from vehicle body paint in body-painting lines to 13.0 g/m2

 Reduction of Emissions of PRTR-Listed Substances

-Mazda will continue efforts to reduce emissions of Pollutant Release and Transfer Register (PRTR)-listed substances as it moves forward with initiatives such as the introduction of the Aqua-Tech Paint System into the painting process and improvements to the efficiency of thinner recovery for cleaning.
+Mazda is constantly working to reduce emissions of substances listed in Pollutant Release and Transfer Register (PRTR) legislation*as it moves forward with initiatives such as the introduction of the Aqua-Tech Paint System into the painting process and improvements to the efficiency of paining processes and of thinner recovery for cleaning.

-Reduction of 512 tons in emissions of substances that are designated under the PRTR Law* into water systems and the atmosphere (reduction of 81% from FY March 1999)
+・Reduction of 489 tons in emissions of substances that are designated under PRTR legislation into water systems and the atmosphere (reduction of 82% from FY March 1999)

 * Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof